The post Humantics – Writing Copy that Doesn’t Suck appeared first on Rocks Digital.

 The post The Voice Search Revolution appeared first on Rocks Digital.

-Opening Keynote Panel With Rocks Digital
+]]>The post Opening Keynote Panel appeared first on Rocks Digital.

-The Opening Keynote Panel was presented at the 2019 Rocks Digital Marketing Conference with moderator Giovanni Galluci and panelists Heather Nichols, Nicole Wight, and Cameron Gawley.
+]]>The Opening Keynote Panel was presented at the 2019 Rocks Digital Marketing Conference with moderator Giovanni Galluci and panelists Heather Nichols, Nicole Wight, and Cameron Gawley.
 Here are the takeaways from this session.

 Our day began with a panel discussion regarding Facebook.